radioactivedecay/radioactivedecay/docs/source/tutorial.rst

     13.27

-The argument for the ``half_life()`` method is your desired time unit for the outputted half-life.
+The argument for the ``half_life()`` method is your desired time unit for the output.
 The default is seconds if no unit is specified.

 Use the ``progeny()``, ``branching_fractions()`` and ``decay_modes()`` methods to obtain the progeny, branching fractions and decay modes: